WokLibCodeClub/Hangman/step04-ending_the_game/STEP4.md

 If you didn't put a comment in your code you will have to go back to the previous step and find where this would go.

 Save your code and test it.
-You should be able to keep guessing letters, and the display should update correctly as you make a right guess or a wrong guess, but you will find that it keeps asking you to guess a letter even after the gallows is complete, or you have completely guessed the word.
-That's because we haven't yet coded the end of the game, and it is stuck in the forever loop.
+You should be able to keep guessing letters, and the display should update correctly as you make a right guess or a wrong guess, but you will find that it keeps asking you to guess a letter even after the gallows is complete, or you have completely guessed the word, and when you make another guess it might give an error ```IndexError: list index out of range```.
+This means that you are trying to print a picture from the pictures list that doesn't exist.
+This happens because we haven't yet coded the end of the game, and it is stuck in the forever loop.

 ## Breaking out of the forever loop